They Had Beeston Connections -

 On the 17th October 1858, the day after his twenty-second birthday (Shown here a year earlier), John Clifford addressed the small community of Baptists that remained at Praed Street for the first time he faced a church that had been in decline since its last pastor had left just over six months earlier.
 The chapel had been founded in 1827 by the efforts of Alice Ludford, a Leicestershire Baptist who, on coming to London, had found that there was no General Baptist Church in the Paddington area where she had settled - and set about changing that.
 By 1831 the community had outgrown the original room in Praed Street and eventually new premises were opened on Church Street, Edgware Road.
 Over the next two decades the community held together well in a spirit of self reliance and faith with a membership numbering in the hundreds but now the community was down to just over 60.
 Alongside the taxing regime of study that he had started, he wasted no time in starting the revitalisation of the church's work.

 There were soon signs of resurgence; his powerful oratory and tireless activity soon attracted new members and his church and his ministry became a force for spiritual and social progress.
 John Clifford spent his whole ministry, from 1858 to 1915, with the same community and continued as Pastor Emeritus until his death.
 He was supported throughout most of this time by a devoted wife and family.
-In 1862 he married Rebecca Carter (Shown left), then not quite 18, from Newbury in Berkshire, the youngest daughter of the late Thomas Carter, a surgeon and general practitioner, and his wife Ann.
+In 1862 he married Rebecca Carter (Shown right), then not quite 18, from Newbury in Berkshire, the youngest daughter of the late Thomas Carter, a surgeon and general practitioner, and his wife Ann.
 They had apparently met when, as a girl of sixteen she had visited London and more than once met the rising young preacher of Praed Street chapel.
 Sensing romance, her friends had teased her about her interest in the young minister but had told them that they need have no concerns on that score as "..the last person I should marry would be a Baptist Minister !".
 But she did - their engagement was announced when she was only 16, in February 1860 - and there marriage was to be a very happy and loving partnership of 57 years.
 At the time of this marriage - in Southampton in January 1862 - John had just completed his B. A. degree and mentioned to the minister that he intended to continue his studies towards his M.A. degree and an LL.B.
 At the time, the minister quietly doubted that that could be possible with a busy London pastorate and now a new wife.
 But, despite this formidable workload that is just what he did and more - graduating B.Sc with Honours in Logic, Moral Philosophy, Geology and Palaeontology in 1862, as M.A. in 1864 (first in his year) and LL.B. with honours in Principles of Legislation in 1866.
 He was made a Fellow of the Geological Society in 1879.
 An honorary Doctorate of Divinity was awarded in 1883 by Bates College, U.S.A.

 The couple had at least seven children; their eldest daughter Kate, who apparently never married, managed the administration of Clifford's office for many years, their next daughter, Edith was a nurse and returned to care for her parents in their last years.
 Their son Harold became a surgeon, Arthur was an electrical engineer in Nottingham and Sydney, a dental surgeon.
 Neither did John loose touch with his family and friends in Beeston; when his mother died at the beginning of 1871, his brother Samuel and sisters Elizabeth and Eady were taken into his home in Marylebone, London; Samuel settled in the area and established a plumbing and decorating business which was employing five men and a boy by 1881.